dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 Monthly trends in purchases and sales reveal key patterns in Bibitor’s business flow.
 These insights support smarter inventory planning and financial forecasting:

-- Purchases steadily increased through 2016, peaking in August, which likely means inventory was being built up.
+- Purchases steadily increased through 2016, hitting their highest point in August, which likely means inventory was being built up.
-- Sales showed sharper growth, particularly in July and December, indicating strong seasonality, likely tied to summer and holiday demand.
+- Sales showed sharper growth,  especially in July and December.
+This points to strong seasonality, probably linked to summer and holiday demand.

-Understanding these rhythms helps ensure the right products are stocked at the right times.
+Understanding these rhythms helps us ensure we stock the right products at the right times.

 <!-----------------#-#----------------->
 ### b.
 Visualizing Vendor Dominance